TheJacksonLaboratory/isopretGO/docs/running-gui.rst

 Running isopret: GUI version
 ============================

+Isopret-gui is a Java application for investigating and visualizing overrepresentation of `Gene Ontology (GO) <http://geneontology.org/>`_ annotations in differentially spliced or differentially expressed genes.
 Only the graphical user interface (GUI) version of Isopret offers the full functionality.

 Starting isopret for the first time: Downloading input files